No Worksheets Allowed

 A nice way to end your transition day, is with a story or singing time.
 Don't forget to hand out a sticker to each child too, to say well done.

 At the end of transition day, you can hand out a transition booklet for parents to complete and return to you.
-This transition booklet contains a letter welcoming your new pupils, fun activities for the children to do, a Reception ready checklist and a profile sheet for parents to complete about their child.

 If you haven't already, arrange a meeting for the parents of your new intake.
 This is an opportunity for them to meet the staff, find out more about the school and the early years (EYFS) curriculum.